programarivm/sms/README.md

 SMS
 ===

 This is the `sms` repo, a JWT-authenticated API that plays the role of a RabbitMQ producer also.
-Now, follow the steps detailed next to get the app running.

 ### Start the Docker Services